 Daniel G. Egan

-Daniel Egan joined Ropes & Gray in 2017 as an associate in the business restructuring group.
+Daniel Egan is counsel in the business restructuring group.

-Dan’s practice is focused on corporate restructurings and bankruptcies and complex distressed situations in a broad variety of industries.
+Dan focuses on business restructurings and complex distressed situations in a broad variety of industries.
 Dan has represented debtors, creditors, asset purchasers, secured lenders, bond insurers, and other strategic parties in chapter 9 cases, chapter 11 cases, and out-of-court restructurings.
 He advises and represents clients in all aspects of bankruptcy and restructuring transactions, including section 363 asset sales, DIP financings, plans of reorganization, and bankruptcy litigation and appeals.

 Dan was selected as a “Rising Star” in New York Super Lawyers (2015 through 2017).